-- (1) For the purpose of paragraph (2)(b) in Ontario, Nova Scotia and New Brunswick, "insider" has the meaning ascribed to that term in the Securities Act except that "reporting issuer", as it appears in the definition of "insider", is to be read as "reporting issuer or any other issuer whose securities are publicly traded". - (2) A registrant must take reasonable steps to - (a) establish the identity of a client and, if the registrant has cause for concern, make reasonable inquiries as to the reputation of the client, - (b) establish whether the client is an insider of a reporting issuer or any other issuer whose securities are publicly traded,

-- (c) ensure that it has sufficient information regarding all of the following to enable it to meet its obligations under section 13.3 [suitability determination] or, if applicable, the suitability requirement imposed by an SRO: - (i) the client's personal circumstances; - (ii) the client's financial circumstances; - (iii) the client's investment needs and objectives; - (iv) the client's investment knowledge; - (v) the client's risk profile; - (vi) the client's investment time horizon, and - (d) establish the creditworthiness of the client if the registered firm is financing the client's acquisition of a security, and - (e) obtain from the client the name and contact information of a trusted contact person, who is an individual of the age of majority or older in the individual's jurisdiction of residence, and the written consent of the client for the registrant to contact the trusted contact person to confirm or make inquiries about any of the following: - (i) possible financial exploitation of the client; - (ii) concerns about the client's mental capacity as it relates to the client's financial decision making or lack of decision making; - (iii) the name and contact information of any of the following: - (A) a legal guardian of the client, - (B) an executor of an estate under which the client is a beneficiary, - (C) a trustee of a trust under which the client is a beneficiary, - (D) any other personal or legal representative of the client; - (iv) the client's current contact information. - (3) For the purpose of establishing the identity of a client that is a corporation, partnership or trust, the registrant must establish the following: - (a) the nature of the client's business; - (b) the identity of any individual who, - in the case of a corporation, is a beneficial owner of, or exercises direct or indirect control or direction over, more than 25% of the voting rights attached to the outstanding voting securities of the corporation, or - (ii) in the case of a partnership or trust, exercises control over the affairs of the partnership or trust. - (3.1) Within a reasonable time after receiving the information, a registrant must take reasonable steps to have a client confirm the accuracy of the information collected under subsection (2). - (4) A registrant must take reasonable steps to keep current the information required under this section, including updating the information within a reasonable time after the registrant becomes aware of a significant change in the client's information required under this section. - (4.1) A registrant must review the information collected under paragraph (2)(c) - (a) for managed accounts, no less frequently than once every 12 months, - (b) if the registrant is an exempt market dealer, within 12 months before making a trade for, or recommending a trade to, the client, and
+- (1) For the purpose of paragraph (2)(b) in Ontario, Nova Scotia and New Brunswick, "insider" has the meaning ascribed to that term in the Securities Act except that "reporting issuer", as it appears in the definition of "insider", is to be read as "reporting issuer or any other issuer whose securities are publicly traded". - (2) A registrant must take reasonable steps to - (a) establish the identity of a client and, if the registrant has cause for concern, make reasonable inquiries as to the reputation of the client, - (b) establish whether the client is an insider of a reporting issuer or any other issuer whose securities are publicly traded, - (c) ensure that it has sufficient information regarding all of the following to enable it to meet its obligations under section 13.3 [suitability determination] or, if applicable, the suitability requirement imposed by an SRO: - (i) the client's personal circumstances; - (ii) the client's financial circumstances; - (iii) the client's investment needs and objectives; - (iv) the client's investment knowledge; - (v) the client's risk profile; - (vi) the client's investment time horizon, and - (d) establish the creditworthiness of the client if the registered firm is financing the client's acquisition of a security. - (3) For the purpose of establishing the identity of a client that is a corporation, partnership or trust, the registrant must establish the following: - (a) the nature of the client's business; - (b) the identity of any individual who, - in the case of a corporation, is a beneficial owner of, or exercises direct or indirect control or direction over, more than 25% of the voting rights attached to the outstanding voting securities of the corporation, or - (ii) in the case of a partnership or trust, exercises control over the affairs of the partnership or trust. - (3.1) Within a reasonable time after receiving the information, a registrant must take reasonable steps to have a client confirm the accuracy of the information collected under subsection (2). - (4) A registrant must take reasonable steps to keep current the information required under this section, including updating the information within a reasonable time after the registrant becomes aware of a significant change in the client's information required under this section.

-- (c) in any other case, no less frequently than once every 36 months. - (5) This section does not apply if the client is a registered firm, a Canadian financial institution or a Schedule III bank. - Paragraph (2)(b) does not apply to a registrant in respect of a client for which the registrant only trades securities referred to in paragraphs 7.1(2)(b) and (2)(c). - (7) Paragraph (2)(c) and subsection (4.1) do not apply to a registered dealer in respect of a client if the registered dealer purchases or sells securities for the client only as directed by a registered adviser acting for the client. - (8) Paragraph (2)(e) does not apply to a registrant in respect of a client that is not an individual.
+- (4.1) A registrant must review the information collected under paragraph (2)(c) - (a) for managed accounts, no less frequently than once every 12 months, - (b) if the registrant is an exempt market dealer, within 12 months before making a trade for, or recommending a trade to, the client, and - (c) in any other case, no less frequently than once every 36 months. - (5) This section does not apply if the client is a registered firm, a Canadian financial institution or a Schedule III bank. - (6) Paragraph (2)(b) does not apply to a registrant in respect of a client for which the registrant only trades securities referred to in paragraphs 7.1(2)(b) and (2)(c). - (7) Paragraph (2)(c) and subsection (4.1) do not apply to a registered dealer in respect of a client if the registered dealer purchases or sells securities for the client only as directed by a registered adviser acting for the client.